AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 4. Set the peristaltic pump to the desired RPM, but ensure that it has not started pumping.
 5. Turn on the sink to start supplying water to the system.
 6. Making sure that the data is being saved where appropriate.
 Do this under Data Directory Path.
-7. Press data-log button on ProCoDA to begin recording pressure and temperature data.
-If done correctly a green light will appear.
+7. Press data-log button on ProCoDA to begin recording pressure, temperature data, and Dissolved Oxygen.
+If done correctly, a green light will appear.
 8. Turn on the peristaltic pump, such that water begins to be pumped through the reactor.
 9. Press comment button on ProCoDA, and write "start Trial X" to denote that experimental trial X has begun.
 In this case, "X" is some arbitrary label for the trial.
 10. Begin to record a video of the fluidized bed, using a Smartphone.